Sparkenstein/vision-api/README.md

 npm start
 ```

-Note that UI from "master" branch doesn't work, but you can view the UI at least. do Checkout both branches.
+> Note that UI from "master" branch doesn't work, but you can view the UI at least. do checkout both branches.

+## Improvements Needed

+-   Database integration, sqlite probably
+-   UI improvements